Irfans101/Irfans101/README.md

 DevOps
 I streamline development workflows by implementing efficient CI/CD pipelines, containerization, and cloud deployment strategies.
 My goal is to ensure smooth and reliable delivery of applications from development to production.

-Featured Projects
-Project Name 1: A brief description of your project.
-Mention the technologies used and any noteworthy features.

-Project Name 2: Another project overview with similar details.

-Project Name 3: Highlight any open-source contributions or collaborations.

 Get in Touch
 I'm always open to discussing new projects, ideas, or opportunities to collaborate. :